cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 {{< /gsHighlight >}}

-## Python scripts
+## Python Scripts

-Python scripts get special treatment in the script plugin.
-If the script path ends with a `.py` extension, it gets evaluated within the plugin operation.
-This provides a simple way to access to full plugin API without having to write a full blown plugin.
+Python scripts receive specific treatment in the Script plugin.
+If the script path ends with a `.py` extension, it is evaluated within the plugin operation.
+This provides a simple way to access the full plugin API ,without having to write an entire plugin.

 ### Example